 Our MSRA attributes an initial inherent risk rating to our suppliers - from low to very high, based on the risk of modern slavery practices in the jurisdictions and industry sectors in which they operate.
-InfraBuild is cognisant of the key modern slavery risk characteristics - poor governance, lack of basic needs, inequality, disenfranchised groups, and conflict.
+InfraBuild is cognizant of the key modern slavery risk characteristics - poor governance, lack of basic needs, inequality, disenfranchised groups, and conflict.
 The countries we purchase from and its risk rating is outlined in the table below.

+Risk Rating Countries from which we purchase

+Very high None identified

+High None identified

+Moderate India, Malaysia, China

-Risk Rating Countries from which we purchase Very high None identified High None identified Moderate Malaysia, Mainland China, Japan, Taiwan, Singapore, Korea Low Australia, New Zealand, Switzerland, United States, United Kingdom, Italy, Germany, Spain, Norway Note: the country risk scoring is adopted from the Global Slavery Index 2019 dataset.
+Low Australia, New Zealand, Switzerland, United States, United Kingdom, Italy, Germany, Hong Kong, Spain, Norway, Japan, Taiwan, Singapore, South Korea

+Note: the country risk scoring is adopted from the Global Slavery Index 2023 dataset Table 26 score lower than 3.5 is Low risk.